 Who should consider taking the SAT or ACT sooner, rather than later, in junior year?

 Generally speaking, students at the higher end of the SAT/ACT (or PSAT) scoring spectrum may fall into this category.
 The idea here is that, if early SAT/PSAT or ACT diagnostic testing reveals that a student is already a high scorer, that student has likely already demonstrated some mastery over the material covered on the tests.
 Students who fall into this camp may find it advisable to get a head start on testing rather than waiting.
 With the standardized testing out of the way, students can focus on academics and other activities to enhance their college application.

 - Some recruited athletes

-The traditional school of thought on testing for recruited athletes was that coaches wanted to see test scores yesterday.
-This year the NCAA is providing more flexibility around SAT/ACT testing in response to the pandemic and the cancellation of many test centers around the country.
-However, it may still be the case that some recruited athletes will be better served by getting their first test scores in earlier.
+The traditional school of thought on testing for recruited athletes is that coaches wanted to see test scores yesterday.
 Families will want to check with coaches to make sure.

 Who has more flexibility about when to take the SAT or ACT?